 On investigating the FPs for each requirement, we observed that \rev{several predicted trace links may be relevant depending on the application context, even though they do not exactly match the ground truth.
-These false positives include provisions that are not in the ground truth but are relevant to the input requirements, or provisions in the ground truth (but not all of them), which are why they are considered partial matches.
-This underscores the potential of \RICE to identify trace links that correspond to potential associations between requirements and provisions that may not have been contemplated when building the ground truth.
+These false positives include provisions that are not in the ground truth but are relevant to the input requirements, as well as provisions in the ground truth (though not all of them), which is why they are considered partial matches.
+This underscores the potential of \RICE to identify trace links that indicate associations between requirements and provisions that may not have been considered during ground-truth construction.
 Such cases could still be informative to the analysts.} For example, the \RICE output presented in Section~\ref{subsec:LLMQuerying} included three predictions with corresponding rationales.
 Of these, [SEC] is the ground truth, and [ACC] and [CNF] are categorized as FPs.
 The rationale for [ACC] highlights that requiring a key file ensures proper authentication, which can be interpreted as supporting the right to access.
 Similarly, the rationale for [CNF] emphasizes that protecting the database with a key file ensures sensitive data remains confidential.
 While these codes are not explicitly part of the ground truth for this requirement, they surface related regulatory considerations that may enrich the analyst's understanding of the requirement and its broader implications under GDPR.
 Hence, while FPs may not align perfectly with the ground truth, their contextual relevance, as inferred from the generated rationale, can offer valuable insights for the LRT task.
 This also underscores the inherent subjectivity of the LRT task, especially when dealing with broadly framed regulations like GDPR, which often leave room for interpretation, compared to domain-specific regulations such as \texttt{HIPAA}.